fhgalano/volume-control/README.md

 4) Physical design for 3D printing

 Notes:
+----------Python Service----------
+Not Implemented

+This should have a packet of information that it expects to get from the arduino Additionally, there should be some information sent to the arduino from python

+Expected Input Packet (output from arduino) volume_val, mute_status, report_time

+----------Scheduler----------
+Not Implemented

 ----------Encoder----------
 SW = Push Button Pin
 DT / CLK = Encoder wheel A/B signals